source-academy/github-oauth-backend/README.md

 # github-oauth-backend

-A standalone server that is meant to provide a microservice for GitHub integration of the Source Academy front-end.
+A simple OAuth authorisation code flow proxy for the Source Academy&mdash;GitHub integration.

-The server receives the access code from the front-end, which it exchanges with GitHub for an access token.
-The access token is then returned to the front-end.
+The server receives the authorisation code from the frontend, which it exchanges with GitHub for an access token.
+The access token is then returned to the frontend.

-## Node Modules used
+## Node modules used

 - Express
 - ESM
 - dotenv